eProsima/Micro-XRCE-DDS-docs/docs/index.rst

     focused on communicating eXtremely Resource Constrained Environments with the DDS world.

 Best effort and reliable communication.
-    *Micro XRCE-DDS* supports both, *best effort* for a fast and light communication and *reliable* when the communication reliability is needed.
+    *Micro XRCE-DDS* supports both, *best effort* for fast and light communication and *reliable* when the communication reliability is needed.

 Pluggable tansport layer.
     Micro XRCE-DDS is not built over a specific transport as *serial* or *UDP*.